CollinsLemeke/DistilBERT-vs-Frontier-LLMs/ReadMe.md

 | Gemini 1.5 Flash | 19,859 | 223 | 0.8629 | 0.8711 | 0.6646 |
 | LLaMA 3.1 8B | 19,043 | 1,039 | 0.7832 | 0.7959 | 0.5690 |

-### The Ranking Flips Depending on the Metric
+### The result that matters most: the ranking flips

-This is the most interesting result in the project, and it is easy to miss if you only read the accuracy column.
+This is the most interesting finding in the project, and it is easy to miss if you only read the accuracy column.

-**Task B ranked by accuracy — DistilBERT is 6th of 8.**
-**Task B ranked by macro F1 — DistilBERT is 2nd of 8.**
+**Ranked by accuracy, DistilBERT is 6th of 8.
+Ranked by macro F1, DistilBERT is 2nd of 8.**

 | Rank | By accuracy | By macro F1 |
 |---|---|---|